webconnex/slate/source/includes/_webhooks.md

 User-Agent            | Webconnex-Divvy
 X-Webconnex-Delivery  | Hash for the delivery X-Webconnex-Event     | Event types being sent X-Webconnex-Signature | HMAC for the webhook.
-Remains unchanged on resend events
+Note: Remains unchanged on resend events